dandisy/webcore/README.md

     - Select2 (all select input will be select2)
     - HTML Text Editor (htmltype = text-editor)
     - File Manager (htmltype = file-manager or files-manager)
+    - Support nullable field in database table

+see sample schema model files in resources/model_schemas

 6. Page System (support themes and view components)